CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 The installation wizard supplies consumers to add resource tags during runtime.
 Please be aware of how tagging works before going through the installation as additional steps may be required.

 Tags supplied at runtime will apply to the deployed CluedIn resources.
-This includes the AKS Cluster, key vault, virtual network, log analytics, and a few other resources.
+This includes the AKS cluster, key vault, virtual network, log analytics, and a few other resources.

 It does not apply to the Managed Resource Group, the AKS Node Resource Group, or the Managed Application resource itself.
 This is a limitation of how the Marketplace Applications works.